 Home & Garden Garden What Your Weeds Say About Your Soil By Melissa Breyer Melissa Breyer Twitter Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
-She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated June 04, 2019 ©.
-Ivan Marjanovic Share Twitter Pinterest Email Garden Planting Guides Indoor Gardening Urban Farms Insects Here's how to "read" your weeds for hints about what's going on in your garden.
+She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others.
+Learn about our editorial process Updated June 4, 2019 Share Twitter Pinterest Email ©.
+Ivan Marjanovic Garden Planting Guides Indoor Gardening Urban Farms Insects Here's how to "read" your weeds for hints about what's going on in your garden.
 Let's talk about the weeds.
 To put it simply, most people hate them.
 They are often seen as persistent, pesky invaders that need to DIE, DIE, DIE.
 When did we get so mean about plants?
 (Actually, around the same time that chemical companies stopped making things for wars and started turning their sights on made-up domestic threats, like dandelions, but that's another story altogether.)
 Weeds are just plants that happen to want to live where a human thinks they shouldn't.
 Now of course, invasive species are problematic, and for a farmer growing crops that are being harmed by weeds, I get it.
 But I love the perseverance and pluck of common garden weeds.
 Consider a dandelion earnestly striving to thrive in a sidewalk crack – it is pure inspiration.
 Weeds actually do a lot of good.
 As Acadia Tucker notes on Stone Pier Press, they cover and enliven soil, and they nurture it too.
 And not only that, but they can tell us a lot about what's going on in our gardens.
 In fact, by studying the weeds in your garden, you can get a really good idea about what's going on in the soil.
 It's almost like Mother Nature providing a codebook for soil conditions.
-Tucker points out the following "signals" (she also explains what to do about each of these conditions, more of which you can read about here).
-Weeds that like soggy soil: Dock, horsetails, chickweed, sedge, willowsWeeds that like compacted soil: Chicory, knotweed, dandelion, bindweedWeeds that like acidic soil: Plantain, sorrel, stinging nettleWeeds that like basic soil: Queen Anne’s lace, chicory, peppergrass, chickweedWeeds that like fertile soil: Foxtail, chicory, purslane, lambsquartersWeeds that like dry and sandy soil: Sorrel, thistle, yarrow, nettleWeeds that like heavy clay soil: Plantain, nettle, quack grass Tucker recommends buying a field guide to weeds in your region, and I couldn't agree more.
+Tucker points out the following "signals": Weeds that like soggy soil: Dock, horsetails, chickweed, sedge, willowsWeeds that like compacted soil: Chicory, knotweed, dandelion, bindweedWeeds that like acidic soil: Plantain, sorrel, stinging nettleWeeds that like basic soil: Queen Anne’s lace, chicory, peppergrass, chickweedWeeds that like fertile soil: Foxtail, chicory, purslane, lambsquartersWeeds that like dry and sandy soil: Sorrel, thistle, yarrow, nettleWeeds that like heavy clay soil: Plantain, nettle, quack grass Tucker recommends buying a field guide to weeds in your region, and I couldn't agree more.
 There is a lot to learn from weeds – more than just how to kill them.
 Many offer unique wildlife habitat or provide other benefits; while many are edible and delicious.